demystifyfp/FsToolkit.ErrorHandling/gitbook/option/sequenceResult.md

 Result<'a,'b> option -> Result<'a option, 'b>
 ```

-Note that `Option.sequenceResult` is the same as `Option.traverseResult id`.
+Note that `sequence` is the same as `traverse id`.
+See also [Option.traverseResult](traverseResult.md).

+See also Scott Wlaschin's [Understanding traverse and sequence](https://fsharpforfunandprofit.com/posts/elevated-world-4/).

 ## Examples